Baldwin’s Portal

 Photo by Payton Ruddock

-Marlon activates socially engaged art-installations, large scaled photography, ethnographic films shaped as visual poems, and carefully designed salon dinners as human rights of passage as a community well and wheel of healing.
-He works to move communities from deeply refreshing places of hope and joy.
-He has led major civic projects such as Doorways to Hope in Tulsa — a $278,000 underpass transformation honoring descendants of the 1921 Race Massacre — completed on time and within budget.
-In Houston, he is co-creating The Hueman Project, a 3,600 sq ft mural and sculptural installation that amplifies the voices of individuals experiencing homelessness, turning a neglected underpass into a place of dignity and belonging.
+Marlon is tilling the soil alongside local creatives and community advocates across the world to nourish and harvest human possibility growing from each city’s heart.
+He activates socially engaged art-installations, large scale photography, ethnographic films shaped as visual poems, and carefully designed salon dinners to move communities from refreshing places of healing, hope and joy.
+He has led major civic projects such as Doorways to Hope in Tulsa - a $278,000 underpass transformation honoring descendants of the 1921 Race Massacre - completed on time and within budget.
+In Houston, he co-created The Hueman Project, a 3,600 sq ft mural and sculptural installation that has turned concrete pillars and an underpass wall into a narrative space that holds, honors and amplifies the voices of individuals experiencing homelessness, turning a neglected underpass into a place of dignity and belonging.
+Commissioned by Bloomberg Philanthropies, City of Houston, Midtown Management, and the Texas Department of Transportation, The Hueman Project serves as a visual meditation on the idea of home — exploring what it means to be whole in mind, body, and spirit — through the resilient stories of Houston’s unhoused community.

 THE ECOTONE TABLE (ARCHIVAL PHOTOS)